Click on the application packet of the program you are interested in.

 Many students choose to take specific required academic courses prior to applying to health science programs.
 While this is encouraged, it does not ensure admission to the actual program.
 Applications to the health science programs are evaluated on a competitive basis.

 Mississippi Delta Community College, Health Science Division, complies with all applicable laws regarding affirmative action and equal opportunity in all its activities and programs and does not discriminate against anyone protected by law because of age, color, disability, national origin, race, religion, sex, handicap, or status as a veteran or disabled veteran.

 The Health Science programs provide a variety of options for students who wish to enter the healthcare job market.
 Students who successfully complete Health Science programs are prepared to take national and state licensing or certification exams for practice in the designated discipline.

-Pre-health science program courses provide a suggested guide for program preparation.
+Allied health program courses provide a suggested guide for program preparation.
 Information on academic courses that can be taken prior to admission to a health science program can be found under each respective program.
 These academic courses are also transferable into various academic transfer programs of study for completion of an A.A. degree.

 Policy of Admission to Health Science Programs